raivo-otp/ios-application/README.md

 ## Features

 * Backup/sync (T/H)OTPs to iCloud automagically
+* Add custom issuer icons for your OTPs
 * Scan a QR code or add an OTP manually
 * Show the current and previous token
 * Search using powerful search capabilities